In Twproject you can always check the load of your resources, as much information you set in Twproject as much your graphics will be close to reality.

 – Project B lasting 2 days with a resource assigned (Resource R1) with an estimated worklog of 12 hours.

-Task in the future:
+Project in the future:

 This is the simplest case:

-– one single task (Project A)
+– One single project (Project A)

 According to this data the work load will be distributed equally in the five days (5 hours per day).